 Do I get paid?

-ACCESS members placed in full-time and part-time positions earn a small stipend, or living allowance.
-Full-time members are eligible to receive a stipend in the amount of $13,732 for the year.
-Part-time members are eligible to receive a stipend in the amount of $6,866 for the year.
-Stipend payments divided into 11 monthly installments.
+ACCESS members placed in full-time and part-time positions earn a small stipend or living allowance.
+Full-time members are eligible to receive a stipend up to $16,502 for the year.
+Part-time members are eligible to receive up to half of the full-time amount for the year.
+Stipend payments are divided into 12 monthly installments.
 Stipend payments are directly deposited to the member’s bank account and are subject to state and federal income tax.

 Can I work another job while serving in AmeriCorps?

 Yes.
-AmeriCorps members are able to obtain additional employment so long as it does not interfere with the member’s service schedule or duties at the site.
+AmeriCorps members can obtain additional employment so long as it does not interfere with the member’s service schedule or duties at the site.
 Full-time members may find it more difficult to maintain outside employment, as they are required to serve 35-40 hours per week.

 Does the ACCESS program offer training?

 Yes.
-The ACCESS Project provides members with a number of training workshops.
+The ACCESS Project provides members with several training workshops.
 There is a mandatory two-day orientation at the start of the service year.
 Additional required training days will be provided by ACCESS throughout the service year.
 Please see a schedule of the annual training dates.
-Service sites will also offer service-specific training, as well as other professional development opportunities.
+Service sites will also offer service-specific training and other professional development opportunities.

 How do I get selected?

 Applicants must submit a completed member application.
 ACCESS staff reviews applications.
-If the applicant meets the position requirements for those positions in which they are interested, then the ACCESS staff will refer the applicant to the service site for consideration.
+If the applicant meets the position requirements for those positions they are interested in, then the ACCESS staff will refer the applicant to the service site for consideration.
 The site supervisor will review the applicant’s documents and determine whether or not to pursue an interview.

 If the applicant is interviewed and recommended for a position, the ACCESS staff will schedule an interview.
 Interviews are conducted in person at the ACCESS office in Greensboro.
 Skype and/or telephone interviews are available to out-of-state applicants.
 After the interview, if an applicant confirms the recommendation, ACCESS staff will submit the applicant’s background check through UNCG Human Resources.